 As it’s situated on the banks of Lake Hallstatt in the mountainous region of Salzkammergut, this dream destination offers huge appeal to nature lovers and outdoorsy types as well.

 It’s perfectly possible to see the best of Hallstatt in one day as part of a wider Austria itinerary.
-The alpine village is a popular day trip from Salzburg and slots nicely into any Austria road trip itinerary as well.
-You can book a tour to Hallstatt from Salzburg or visit independently, as this itinerary is about to demonstrate.
+The alpine village is a popular day trip from Salzburg, and it’s easy to visit either with a group tour or on your own.

 To help you plan all the logistics of your visit, I have curated the following one day Hallstatt itinerary which covers all the practical details you’ll need as well as the best things to see during your day trip.
 If you have longer than one day in Hallstatt then I’ve included some tips on how you can expand your itinerary.